In this pool care guide, you're going to learn how to lower the alkalinity in your pool (FAST).

 Why you need to lower alkalinity

-An alkalinity level that is too high in a swimming pool can lead to problems such as an imbalanced pH level, which contributes to high calcium levels.
+An alkalinity level that is too high in a swimming pool can lead to problems such as an imbalanced pH level, which contributes to high calcium levels in the water.

-High calcium levels can cause scaling, cloudy water and clogged filters.
+High calcium levels can cause scaling, cloudy water and clogged filters in your pool.

 Not to mention, itchy skin and irritated eyes for your swimmers!

-One of the main reasons pool alkalinity can get too high is when you have added too much sodium bicarbonate (baking soda) when you were trying to raise it.
+One of the main reasons pool alkalinity can get too high is when you have added too much sodium bicarbonate (baking soda) to the water when you were trying to raise the total alkalinity amount.

-Yes, alkalinity that is too low is also a problem, but we will save that discussion for another day!
+Yes, alkalinity that is too low is also a problem for your pool water, but we will save that discussion for another day!

-To keep this from happening too often, use smaller increments of the chemical when adjusting alkalinity levels and test the water every 24 hours until it reaches its ideal conditions.
+To keep high alkalinity from happening too often, use smaller increments of the chemical when adjusting alkalinity levels and test the water every 24 hours until it reaches its ideal conditions.

-Another factor that often causes alkalinity levels to get too high is your water source.
+Another factor that often causes alkalinity levels to get too high is your pool water source.

 Water companies are required to disclose their water testing results to its consumers, so a quick call to the company will help you determine what chemicals you regularly need to keep your water balanced.

-You should test your pool’s alkalinity levels every time you test your other chemical levels, but if you have noticed some signs of high alkalinity, it’s certainly okay to go ahead and test those levels more often.
+You should test your pool’s alkalinity levels every time you test your other pool chemical levels, but if you have noticed some signs of high alkalinity in the water, it’s certainly okay to go ahead and test those levels more often.

-You most likely have already bought a pool water testing kit and it should contain the reagents necessary to test alkalinity levels.
+You most likely have already bought a pool water testing kit and it should contain the reagents necessary to test the pool alkalinity levels.

 If for some reason, you find yourself without this, you can buy some alkalinity test strips separately.
-However, strips are not quite as accurate at determining high alkalinity levels.
+However, test strips are not quite as accurate at determining high alkalinity levels.